aoikida/scalardb-samples/microservice-transaction-sample/README.md

-> [!CAUTION]
->
-> This doc has been moved to the centralized ScalarDB documentation repository, [docs-internal-scalardb](https://github.com/scalar-labs/docs-internal-scalardb).
-Please update this documentation in that repository instead.
->
-> To view the ScalarDB documentation, visit [ScalarDB Documentation](https://scalardb.scalar-labs.com/docs/).

-# Create a Sample Application That Supports Microservice Transactions

-This tutorial describes how to create a sample application that supports microservice transactions in ScalarDB.
+# Sample application of distributed Social Network Service with scalarDB

+This repository is a distributed SNS implementation using scalarDB.

 ## Overview

 The sample e-commerce application shows how users can order and pay for items by using a line of credit.
 The use case described in this tutorial is the same as the basic [ScalarDB sample](../scalardb-sample/README.md) but takes advantage of [transactions with a two-phase commit interface](https://github.com/scalar-labs/scalardb/tree/master/docs/two-phase-commit-transactions.md) when using ScalarDB.

-The sample application has two microservices called the *Customer Service* and the *Order Service* based on the [database-per-service pattern](https://microservices.io/patterns/data/database-per-service.html):
+The sample application has two microservices called the *MySQL Server* and the *Cassandra Server* based on the [database-per-service pattern](https://microservices.io/patterns/data/database-per-service.html):

-- The **Customer Service** manages customer information, including line-of-credit information, credit limit, and credit total.
+- The **MySQL Server** manages customer information, including line-of-credit information, credit limit, and credit total.
-- The **Order Service** is responsible for order operations like placing an order and getting order histories.
+- The **Cassandra Server** is responsible for order operations like placing an order and getting order histories.

 Each service has gRPC endpoints.
 Clients call the endpoints, and the services call each endpoint as well.